 Early Anniversary Staycation

 Since my anniversary with Chris is actually during our wedding, we decided to do a little staycation in Hoi An at Anio Boutique Hotel.
 I experienced my very first pool swim-up bar and enjoyed a really nice hotel room.
 We also had dinner at Mango Room, one of my favorite restaurants in Hoi An!
 They have the best giant cocktails, and their food is amazing!

 Heading Back to Australia

-While leaving Hoi An was a little bittersweet, I was pretty excited to head back to Australia to stay with Chris’ family and get started on all the wedding planning.
+While leaving Hoi An was a little bittersweet, I was pretty excited to head back to Australia to stay with Chris’ family, sleep on a memory foam mattress, and get started on all the wedding planning.
 Going to a real Australian grocery store was almost overwhelming and I couldn’t get over how easy it is to get nice meat here!

 It’s been great spending time with Chris’ family (especially his little nephew Elliot), and see my baby kitten Dragon who is now fully grown!
 It’s also been kind of fun to wear all the clothes I haven’t touched in about a year.
 Wearing pants and boots is so weird after months and months in the sun.